Word Around The Park

 • Named protein sources — "Chicken" or "beef" tells you what you're feeding.

-• No artificial preservatives, colors, and fillers - No artificial preservatives, colors, and fillers - Corn syrup and artificial dyes have no place in quality dog food.
+• No artificial preservatives, colors, or fillers — Corn syrup and artificial dyes have no place in quality dog food.

-• Appropriate fiber content - Too much soluble fiber, or a sudden increase in fiber, can cause gas and loose stools in some dogs.
-Too little fiber may reduce the fuel available for beneficial gut microbes.
-Whole-food ingredients like sweet potato and pumpkin provide natural sources of fiber that can help support healthy digestion when included in the right amounts.
+• Appropriate fiber content — Too much soluble fiber or a sudden increase can cause gas and loose stools in some dogs.
+Whole-food ingredients like sweet potato and pumpkin provide natural fiber in the right context.

-This exact checklist drove us to develop Belly Biotics™, our proprietary blend that delivers all three biotics in every meal.
-Our Freeze Dried Raw uses gentle freeze-drying to help retain nutrients and support a healthy gut, without artificial additives that can work against microbiome balance.
+This checklist drove the development of Belly Biotics™ — a proprietary blend that delivers all three biotics in every meal.
+Get Joy's Freeze Dried Raw Meals use gentle freeze-drying to help retain nutrients and support a healthy gut, without artificial additives that can work against microbiome balance.

 Steps to Improve Your Dog's Gut Health

-Building better dog gut health doesn't require a veterinary degree, but it does demand patience and consistency.
+Building better gut health doesn't require a veterinary degree — but it does demand patience and consistency.
 The microbiome responds to gradual changes, not overnight transformations.

 Start with the right food.
-Look for named animal proteins like chicken, beef, or turkey as primary ingredients, and choose brands that are transparent about their protein sources.
-Ingredients like sweet potato and pumpkin provide natural sources of fiber that can help support beneficial gut bacteria.
-If your dog’s current food lacks built-in gut support, a targeted probiotic can help bridge the gap during the transition.
+Look for named animal proteins as primary ingredients.
+Ingredients like sweet potato and pumpkin provide natural fiber that helps support beneficial gut bacteria.
+If your dog's current food lacks built-in gut support, a targeted supplement like the Gut Support Bundle can help bridge the gap during a transition.

 Transition slowly.
-When introducing new foods or probiotics for dogs, stretch the process over 7-10 days.
-Mix 25% new food with 75% current food for days 1-2, then shift to 50-50 for days 3-4, continuing until you reach 100% new food.
-This gives your dog's digestive system time to adjust without triggering an upset stomach.
+When introducing new foods, stretch the process over 7–10 days.
+Mix 25% new food with 75% current food for days 1–2, shift to 50/50 for days 3–4, and continue until you reach 100% new food.
+This gives the digestive system time to adjust without triggering an upset stomach.

 Establish a consistent feeding schedule.
-The dog microbiome thrives on predictability.
+The gut microbiome thrives on predictability.
 Feed at the same times daily and resist the urge to constantly switch foods.
-Frequent diet changes confuse gut bacteria and undo the progress you've already made.
+Frequent diet changes confuse gut bacteria and undo the progress you've built.

 Manage your timeline expectations.
 You may notice firmer stools and better energy within 2–4 weeks.
 Full benefits typically emerge after 2–3 months.
 The gut needs time to rebuild bacterial communities and strengthen the intestinal lining.

-Track these improvement markers: consistent stool quality, reduced gas, fresher breath, increased energy, and shinier coat.
-If you see regression or concerning symptoms, slow down the transition process rather than abandoning it.
+Track these improvement markers: consistent stool quality, reduced gas, fresher breath, increased energy, and a shinier coat.
+If you see regression or concerning symptoms, slow the transition process rather than abandoning it.

 Avoid common setbacks.
 Stop giving table scraps, eliminate artificial additives, and don't panic if progress feels slow.
-The microbiome operates on biological time.
+The microbiome operates on biological time — not yours.

 Every dog responds differently.
 Some see improvements quickly, others need the full three months.
 Consistency matters more than perfection.